 If you lose your case and disagree with the decision, you always have a right to appeal it.
-That means that you would have to present your case to another court, one that is it a “higher” level and has the authority to hear your case.
+That means that you would have to present your case to another court.
+That court would be on a higher level and have the authority to hear your case.
 If you lost your case in District Court, you may appeal to Circuit Court.
 If your case was in Circuit Court (even if it was an appeal from District Court), you may appeal to the Court of Appeals in Annapolis.

 If you are appealing a small claims case from District Court, you will have to present your case over again.
 Otherwise, in other situations, the Circuit Court or Court of Special Appeals will make decisions based on the evidence you presented in your original case.
 With this type of appeal, you will only be able to present legal arguments to justify why you believe you should have won your case.
 You will not provide evidence again to the court.

-In order to start an appeal in a District Court case, the losing party must file a Notice of Appeal, Form DC/CV 37 , within 30 days of the entry of judgment.
-The party wishing to appeal, known as the “appellant,” files this notice of appeal with the District Court and also pays filing fees and a deposit for a transcript of the case, if one is necessary.
+In order to start an appeal in a District Court case, the losing party must file a Notice of Appeal, Form DC/CV 37 (titled Civil Appeal/Request For Transcript), within 30 days of the entry of judgment.
+Read the Rule: Md.
+Rule 7-104 The party wishing to appeal, known as the appellant, files this notice of appeal with the District Court and also pays filing fees and a deposit for a transcript of the case, if one is necessary.
 As with every court filing, the party that files must make sure the other party is served properly.
 The appellant must pay filing fees to both the District Court and to the Circuit Court.
-Transcript preparation may be a significant expense—see the District Court’s Guide to Appeal Fees .
-However, it is important because the purpose of the transcript is to provide the Circuit Court with all of the information about the case.
-An appellant may file a Petition for Waiver of Costs, Form CC-DC 8 , but if the court does not grant the request, the appellant will have to pay for the transcript.
+Transcript preparation may be a significant expense see the District Court's Guide to Appeal Fees .
+It is important to order a transcript because the purpose of the transcript is to provide the Circuit Court with all of the information about the case.

 If the parties to the appeal can agree to a statement of the case, then the transmittal of the entire record may not be necessary.
 Maryland Rule 7-109 strongly encourages parties to agree to such a statement, which describes how the appeals questions arose and how the court decided them.
 Read the Rule: MD Rule 7-109

 It is important to remember that the winning party may try to enforce a judgment during the appeals process unless the appellant takes certain steps.
-Because a judgment is stayed automatically only for 10 days, an appellant usually files a supersedeas bond (or some other “security”) with the District Court in order to continue the stay of judgment enforcement during the appeal.
+A judgment is stayed automatically for 10 days.
+An appellant then usually files a supersedeas bond (or some other security) with the District Court in order to continue the stay of judgment enforcement during the appeal.
 There are many details to this process, most of which are described in Maryland Rule 8-423.
-The Court has final authority to rule on the supersedeas bond.
+The Circuit Court has final authority to rule on the supersedeas bond.
 Read the Rule: MD Rule 8-423

 Appeals from Circuit Court cases can become quite complex.
-To appeal a Circuit Court decision, an appellant must file in the Circuit Court a Notice of Appeal, serve the other party, and pay the accompanying fee.
+To appeal a Circuit Court decision, an appellant must file a Notice of Appeal in the Circuit Court, serve the other party, and pay the accompanying fee.
 (See the Revised Schedule of Circuit Court Charges, Costs and Fees .)
 The appellant must pay a filing fee to the Court of Special Appeals as well.
 The appellant must file the notice within 30 days of the entry of the judgment and also must order the transcript from the court reporter and pay for the transcript.
-As in an appeal from District Court, an appellant likely will file a supersedeas bond with the lower court.
+As with an appeal from District Court, an appellant likely will file a supersedeas bond with the lower court.